 We are involved in ordinary routine litigation incidental to our operations.
-These lawsuits primarily involve claims for workers' compensation, personal injury or property damage incurred in the transportation of freight.
+These lawsuits primarily involve claims for workers' compensation, wage and hour law violations, personal injury or property damage incurred in the transportation of freight.

 ITEM 4.
 MINE SAFETY DISCLOSURES